directvt/vtm/doc/kvm-input-mode.md

 ...

 ## Initialization

 ```
 Set:   ESC [ ?
 9001 h
 Reset: ESC [ ?
 9001 l
 ```

+Note: All values used in this protocol are decimal and zero-based.
+Note: The bracketed paste mode is mandatory.

 ## Input Events